distributed-system-analysis/pbench/docs/API/V1/server_audit.md

 The `attributes` JSON provides any additional information on the operation, including at least a `message` field on failure.

-The `timestamp` records when the audit record was generated.
+The absolute UTC `timestamp` when the audit record was generated.

 ```python
 GET /api/v1/server/audit?start=2023-03-26&name=upload&status=success